jpettitt/jpettitt.github.io/index.md

 Or send me email j@ the domain in the title.

 <sup>Yes the domain is a regex that matches my name :-)</sup>

+**This Site does not use Cookies or any tracking technology so there is no anoyting banner**